 The documents and reports listed below examine different aspects of the UK nuclear new build programme, and other issues of interest to nuclear manufacturing companies.
-Click on the title to download the full report as a pdf.
+Links will download the report as a pdf, or open an external web page.

 Reports are presented for information only.
 The Nuclear AMRC is not responsible for their content.